Los Angeles Rams: Complete Seven-Round NFL Mock Draft [Opinion]

 Sixth Round (206): Running back Donnel Pumphrey, SDSU

-The Rams offense desperately needs playmakers and they are lucky to find one this late in the draft.
-SDSU running back Donnel Pumphrey is only 5-foot-8 and 176 pounds.
+The Rams offense desperately needs playmakers, and they are lucky to find one this late in the draft.
+SDSU running back Donnel Pumphrey is only five-foot-eight and 176 pounds.
 However, he broke 2,000 rushing yards last season.
 He also had 27 receptions and 17 touchdowns.

 Therefore, Pumphrey would be a great compliment to the bruising running style of Gurley.
 Pumphrey could also add some value in the passing game and as a returner.